 “Sole custody” usually means that one parent will have sole legal and primary physical custody, with the other parent having “access” or “visiting rights.”
-A child whose parents have never lived together after her birth is deemed to be in the sole custody of the parent with whom she is living.
+A child whose parents have never lived together after the child’s birth is deemed to be in the sole custody of the parent with whom they are living.
 This of course can be changed by the court on application.

 The parent with sole custody can make all major decisions respecting the child.
 Generally, that parent will also have the right, subject to a court ruling otherwise, or being in breach of an access order, to move with the child to another province or country.

 The courts, which only a couple of decades ago were reluctant to order joint custody where the parents showed an inability to work together, are now just as reluctant to order sole custody, except in unusual circumstances, such as where the other parent is seen as unfit, or absent.
 Most cases now see the parents having “joint custody.”

 Sometimes the court will designate one parent as having “primary care and control,” which, on its simplest level, means that the children live most of the time with one of the parents.
 For child support purposes, the primary parent will typically have care of the child over 60% of the time throughout the year and the other parent will pay the table amount.
 See our Primer of Child Support.